Can AI-Generated Text be Reliably Detected?: Proofs and Corollaries

 \begin{corollary} The area under the ROC of the detector $D$ is bounded as

 \end{corollary}

-\textbf{General Trade-offs between True Positive and False Positive Rates.} Another way to understand the limitations of AI-generated text detectors is directly through the characterization of the trade-offs between true positive rates and false positive rates.
+Another way to understand the limitations of AI-generated text detectors is directly through the characterization of the trade-offs between true positive rates and false positive rates.
 Adapting inequality \ref{eq:TPR_FPR_bound}, we have the following corollaries:

 \begin{corollary} For any watermarking scheme $W$,